Are beans very starchy is a question often heard; what are the facts?

 If you are frankly diabetic then test yourself.
 We all react differently to various starches.
 Part of the secret is to understand how net carbs work; the fibrous fraction does not raise your blood-glucose.

 It seems that we are set on cereals for breakfast; but they certainly are starchy, far more so than beans and will significantly raise blood-glucose and the risk of diabetes.
-Especially since they are highly refined and have added sugar.
+Especially since they are highly refined and thus tasteless; copious amounts of sugar has to be added.

 Many breakfast-cereals are just cracked biscuits.